testme-cau/testme-cau-be/README.md

 - Test Firebase authentication flow
 - Debug and verify backend operations

-**Note**: This is for development only.
-Do not expose admin credentials in production.
+**Note**: Admin login is separate from Firebase OAuth and is only for backend testing purposes.

 ## Development Status